marcphilipp/presentations/junit5-extensions/slides.md

 ## JUnit Jupiter is extensible

-- A lot of extension points to chose from
+- A lot of extension points to choose from
 - Combining them in one extension is very powerful
 - The JUnit team will add more in future releases